AngelosPsy/multifear/README.md

 From these data we are going to select only the 10 first lines – it saves a lot of time for computation for this example.
-Here are the first 10 rows of the data set
+Here are the first 10 rows of the data set:

 ``` r
 head(example_data, 10)